darshit2000/Simple-Shell-In-C/README.md

 Compilation and Usage
 --------
+Recommended operating system for running this program is Ubuntu.

 1. To compile and run the program, execute the following in the directory that contains the my_shell.c file:
 ```